-This requirement is implemented with each Master Plan development project.
+This requirement is implemented with each Master Plan development project prior to issuance of applicable permits.

-In addition, LAWA met with the City of Los Angeles Department of Water and Power to discuss long-term improvements to the electrical distribution system to provide an additional feed/power source to LAX.
+In addition, LAWA has met with the City of Los Angeles Department of Water and Power to discuss long-term improvements to the electrical distribution system to provide an additional feed and redundant power source to LAX.

-16.0.C PU-1 Develop a Utility Relocation Program
+15.0.C PU-1 Develop a Utility Relocation Program